Bench and Arrest Warrants

 If a New Jersey court has issued an arrest warrant or bench warrant in your name, you can be arrested without even being notified of the warrant.
 If you have reason to believe that you may be subject to a warrant, you should consult an experienced attorney immediately.

-I am Anthony N. Palumbo, a partner at the law firm of Palumbo & Renaud and a criminal defense attorney with more than 35 years of experience.
+I am Anthony N. Palumbo, a partner at The Law Offices of Anthony N. Palumbo and a criminal defense attorney with more than 35 years of experience.
 Contact me to schedule a free initial consultation to discuss what you can do about a bench or arrest warrant.

 Be Careful When Facing Potential Arrest